crd1/RubyBots/README.md

 + round // the current round
 + numberOfBots // the total number of bots competing
 + battlefield // An object representing the battlefield at the time the round started

+Also you can call log(message) on this object.
+This is explicitly encouraged.

 On the Battlefield object you can call:
 + getSize() // returns the battlefield's size